Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 I've found this to be absurdly overpowered.
 Before I started doing this, my records indicate that I would, on average, complete x% of my daily goals.
 Since I've started doing this, I complete X% of my daily goals on days when I do this, and y% when I don't.

+Note: This only really works when I have energy at the time of doing the pre-planning.

 ###Work with environmental structure vs work that depends on internal structure